curlysemi/TDious/README.md

 * Replace all that janky code
 * Make UI fancier (it's just the default .NET Maui Blazor Hybrid app template)
 * Displaying errors to the user
+* Figure out why the program crashes at launched for some users
+* CSV app setting for time-tracking fields instead of hardcoding for a specific use-case
+* Refresh on wake-up instead of having to manually refresh/navigate to window